santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Assignments/Logbook Entry 2 - Simple Example.md

 Now that I have a pretty good understanding of what I need to do, I can actually start planning it.

-This class implementation won't be perfect, but i
+This class implementation won't be perfect, but it's going to benefit me greatly to have planned this before diving into it.

+Code Outline:

 1. Node Class:
    - Variables: